Conference Speakers

 In 2017, he received a commission by the Patriarch Tikhon Russian-American Music Institute (PaTRAM) for a new English-language setting of the Liturgy of St. John Chrysostom.
 This 90-minute work was recorded by the PaTRAM Institute Singers under the direction of Peter Jermihov and released as a 2 CD set on Reference Recordings label in 2019.
 The CD of this work was nominated for a Grammy in 2020 under the “Best Choral Album” category.

-Sander was one of five featured composers on the collaborative composition “Heaven and Earth” which was commissioned by the St. John of Damascus Society and recorded in 2021 by the renowned choral ensemble Cappella Romana under the direction of conductor Michael Boyer.
-The CD was released on the Cappella Recordings label.
+Sander was one of five featured composers on the collaborative composition “Heaven and Earth” which was commissioned by the St. John of Damascus Society and will be recorded in 2021 by the renowned choral ensemble Cappella Romana under the direction of conductor Michael Boyer.
+The CD is scheduled for international release in 2022 on the Cappella Recordings label.

 Sander has also acquired notoriety for his chamber and orchestral writing.
 He was recently named a finalist in the American Prize for his song cycle “Ella’s Song” about the life of St. Elizabeth, Grand Duchess of Russia.
 Other instrumental works have been performed by the Transylvania State Philharmonic Orchestra, the Kentucky Symphony Orchestra, the Brasov Philharmonic (Romania), the Pleven Philharmonic (Bulgaria), the Cleveland Chamber Symphony, Synchronia, the Corbett Trio, the Solaris Wind Quintet, and the St. Petersburg Quartet.

-Sander currently serves as Professor of Music Theory and Composition and Music Program Head in the School of the Arts at Northern Kentucky University.
+Sander currently serves as Professor of Music and Coordinator of Music Theory and Composition at Northern Kentucky University.
 He holds degrees in composition from Northwestern University, the Cincinnati College-Conservatory of Music, and Cleveland State University where he studied with Bain Murray, Alan Stout, Rudolph Bubalo, and Andrew Imbrie.

 Sander’s choral music is published through Musica Russica.